SpiderInk/frogteam/README.md

 - Do this by generating driving directions between these two locations and then show a dot moving along those directons over time
 - Any files should be created/edited in the "tracking" directory
 - I expect to be able to open index.html from the tracking directory using the LiveServer VS Code extension and when I do I expect to see a map showing the locations I have mentioned.

+> Use an HTML Canvas to make a paddle tenis game where you can move a rectangle block back and forth using the left and right arrow keys.
+You hit the ball it goes up hits the top and comes back.
+If you miss and the ball hits the bottom wall you loose a point, if you hit the ball you gain 2 points.

 ## Icons
 Any icons you see either came from the list below, I made them, or GenAI Helped me make them.